Recently one of our Vidalytics users reached out to us to help optimize his video conversions.

 Michael Anderson sells training for tech CEOs and has been in Silicon Valle for the past 25 years.
 Today, he helps entrepreneurs be better leaders and make their companies grow.

-He reached out to us concerned after seeing that only 40% of his audience was making it to the link drop.
+He reached out to us concerned after seeing that he was not getting 40% of his audience to the link drop.